Future of Sports Betting in America: What to Expect in 2021

 As of February 2021, twenty states and the District of Columbia have some form of legal sports betting available.
 Five others, including the large states of Washington and North Carolina, have authorized legal sports betting but not yet launched their market.

 Major markets such as California, Texas, and Ohio remain in the shadows for the time being, while some legal markets such as New York have seen their growth hampered by restricting online betting options.
+However, even smaller markets are working towards a launch.

 You can keep up with all the latest legal developments at the state level using our sports betting legalization tracker.